 While

-The while loop executes a block of code as long as the given condition is true.
+The while loop executes a code block if the given condition is true.

 fn main() {